 Let’s say you’re heading to a traditional outdoor fall event (bonfire, hay ride, football game — you name it).
 That V-neck sweater can go all those places while raising you a cut above the crowd.
 It’s the perfect layering piece for a classic wool pea coat.

 Elsewhere within the outfit, keep things classic and simple.
-A blue OCBD is once again a step in that direction, but the neutrality of the sweater, shirt and jacket allow for some experimentation color-wise with your pants.
+A blue OCBD is once again a step in that direction, but the neutrality of the sweater,

 Burgundy is certainly a fall-appropriate, on-shade trend – maybe you could give it a whirl here.
 On your feet, wingtip boots have just enough visual interest to spice up the outfit a bit, although the JCPenney pair pictured have gotten mixed reviews.